-Published: 2025-09-30
+Published: 2026-05-23

-Notes for IT Engineering Teams
+Documentation for IT Engineering Teams

-Notes are the backbone of an efficient engineering team.
 Good documentation allows each member to focus on their area of expertise without needing to be involved in every project, while still staying aligned with the rest of the team.

 Each engineer acts as a Subject Matter Expert (SME) in specific technologies, developing deep knowledge in key areas, yet maintaining enough shared understanding that anyone on the team can step in, contribute, or take over when needed.